-Accessible tour company for groups and individuals with disabilities and special needs who wish to explore their Jewish, Christian or Muslim heritage in Israel.
+Inbound tour operator for groups and individuals with disabilities and special needs who wish to explore their Jewish, Christian or Muslim heritage in Israel.
 Caters for a wide range of disabilities and offers other services such as rental of mobility equipment and wheelchair-accessible vehicles, and arranging accessible accommodation and transportation.